memirmakar/cs16-pi-server/README.md

 ## Networking

-For **LAN play**: assign the Pi a static IP in your modem and port-forward UDP `27015`.
+For **LAN play**: assign the Pi a static IP in your modem (this is so that your Pi IP does not change inside your LAN network) and port-forward UDP `27015`.
 That's all you need.

 For a **public server**: you also need to handle reachability from the internet.
 - If you have a normal public IP, port-forwarding is enough.